Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 The FitBark 2 is a good middle-of-the-road choice.

-This device is waterproof, lightweight, and tracks accurate health and behavior data.
+This device is waterproof and lightweight and tracks accurate health and behavior data.
 However, it doesn’t include GPS location tools, so it’s not the right choice for furry escape artists.

 The FitBark model is preferred for pet owners with anxious pups, as the device captures a dog’s stress and anxiety levels.